The need for advanced degrees in civil and environmental engineering is both regional and global.

-UMassD's master of science in Civil & Environmental Engineering offers opportunities to specialize in:
+UMassD's Master of Science in Civil & Environmental Engineering provides professionals with the skills needed to handle today's challenges, with opportunities to specialize in:

 - structural and geotechnical engineering

 - transportation engineering